These women are staking their claim to Web3 and the metaverse

 The ultimate creator economy

 While men still dominate in the nascent metaverse, female creators in Web3 are already rising to the top.
 Krista Kim is one of the most notable, for selling her digital Mars House for half a million dollars.
 Natalie Johnson, who spent much of her early career as a fashion buyer, is now building out a digital fashion house called Neuno.
-Everyrealm, a metaverse company with a majority female staff, garnered attention for its million-dollar land grab in Decentraland (the company has since invested $4.2 million into nearly 800 land parcels in The Sand Box).
+Everyrealm, a metaverse company with a majority female leadership team, garnered attention for its million-dollar land grab in Decentraland (the company has since invested $4.2 million into nearly 800 land parcels in The Sandbox).

 Janine Yorio, cofounder and CEO of Everyrealm, has a background in private equity and in real estate.
 After selling her real estate investment app Compound to investment platform Republic, she started speculating on metaverse properties for fun.
 This gambit quickly became the foundation of Everyrealm, her metaverse investment company.
 She says one of the most important things to understand about developing in the metaverse and making NFTs is that these products need communities.